|

 090406 |

-v8.0h and
+v8.0h

-above will benefit from multipe cores
+benefit from multipe

-if the cores are all on the same chip.
+cores if the cores are all on the same chip.
 The most common useful hardware would be a quad core while a dual quad core (i.e. 2 x 4 cores) actually may run slower than a single quad core (will be addressed in the next release so that it will run at the speed of a single quad core).
 To benefit form multiple cores on different chips requires a much more complicated programming and is not planned. |

 | More anechoic recordings |